What are Kotatsu and Chabudai?

 Round-shaped Chebudais are flexible.
 You can easily squeeze in some people.

 III.
-The Rectangular or Oblong Shaped
+The Rectangular or oblong-shaped

 Rectangular-shaped tables are typical around the world.
 The Japanese have also embraced this shape in their Chebudais.
 A rectangular or oblong-shaped Chebudai fits in a room efficiently.